strategicdefense/strategicdefense.github.io/_services/network.md

 ## Methodology:
 This testing methodology focuses on the internal environment, including servers, workstations, network devices, and applications accessible within the network.
 It employs a combination of automated scanning tools and manual testing techniques to comprehensively assess the security posture of internal systems.

-## Features/Methodology:
+## Features:

- - Network Scanning and Enumeration: Systematic identification and mapping of network assets, services, and vulnerabilities within the internal network to understand the network's structure and potential attack vectors.
+- **Network Scanning and Enumeration:** Systematic identification and mapping of network assets, services, and vulnerabilities within the internal network to understand the network's structure and potential attack vectors.

- - Credential Testing and Privilege Escalation: Examination of authentication mechanisms, password policies, and practices for managing credentials.
+- **Credential Testing and Privilege Escalation:** Examination of authentication mechanisms, password policies, and practices for managing credentials.
 Testing includes attempts to escalate privileges to gain higher levels of access.

- - Vulnerability Exploitation: Identifying and exploiting vulnerabilities in software, configurations, and security controls to understand the potential for unauthorized access or data exfiltration.
+- **Vulnerability Exploitation:** Identifying and exploiting vulnerabilities in software, configurations, and security controls to understand the potential for unauthorized access or data exfiltration.

- - Lateral Movement: Assessing the ability to move laterally across the network to access additional systems and data, simulating how an attacker could extend their reach within the network after gaining initial access.
+- **Lateral Movement:** Assessing the ability to move laterally across the network to access additional systems and data, simulating how an attacker could extend their reach within the network after gaining initial access.

- - Access Controls and Segmentation: Evaluating the effectiveness of network segmentation and access controls in limiting movement and access to sensitive areas of the network.
+- **Access Controls and Segmentation:** Evaluating the effectiveness of network segmentation and access controls in limiting movement and access to sensitive areas of the network.

- - Sensitive Data Exposure: Assessing the protection mechanisms for sensitive data to determine if such data can be accessed or exfiltrated by unauthorized users.
+- **Sensitive Data Exposure:** Assessing the protection mechanisms for sensitive data to determine if such data can be accessed or exfiltrated by unauthorized users.

- - Incident Detection and Response: Testing the organization's ability to detect and respond to internal security incidents, including the effectiveness of monitoring, logging, and incident response processes.
+- **Incident Detection and Response:** Testing the organization's ability to detect and respond to internal security incidents, including the effectiveness of monitoring, logging, and incident response processes.

 This methodology aims to emulate real-world scenarios where an attacker has internal access, providing a realistic assessment of the organization's internal security posture.
 It goes beyond simple vulnerability scanning by incorporating manual testing and exploitation techniques to understand the real-world implications of identified vulnerabilities.